KristiyanDinev/RestaurantSystem/README.md

 ### TODO
 - Waitress staff to mark the order as served and delete the orders onces the customers leave the restaurant.
  (if customers will have an temporary account to track the order)

+- Delivery staff on their main page will see all their addresses.
+When they chose an address they go to Restaurant page.
+- Restaurant page: List restaurants in the same city as their address.
+When they chose restaurant, they go to Order page.
+- Order page: List all orders, which are not yet delivered and have not TableNumber.
+  They can start the delivery if the order is ready.
+Otherwise

+- After the delivery guy choses an order, then he can't chose another order, until he delivers the current one.
+But he can see all restaurants and orders.